 The Cost of Spaying a Maine Coon

-Neutering your cat can cost anywhere between $300 and $500 at a private veterinarian, but it is possible to find organizations who charge less for the operation.
+Neutering your cat can cost anywhere between $300 and $500 at a private veterinarian, but it is possible to find organizations that charge less for the operation.

-In some cases, you may even be able to find resources that offer operations for free (source 1).
+In some cases, you may even be able to find resources that offer operations for free:

 The best way to get a cat spayed for free is to adopt from a local shelter.
 If you already have a cat, however, then this won’t be an option.

 The ASPCA has a list of resources for getting your cat spayed for a much lower cost than usual.